 Factoring companies purchase your outstanding receivables at a reasonable percentage (usually 15% of the invoice).
 The benefit is that the company assumes responsibility for pursuing funds from slow-paying customers.
-It provides an instant cash infusion into the company to boost your ratio.
+It provides an instant cash infusion.

 8. Talk to your vendors

-If your cash shortfall is a temporary issue, communicate with your vendors.
+Communicate with your vendors if your cash supply shortfall is a temporary issue.
 Your suppliers may be able to extend terms or work out an extended payment schedule.
 Strong supplier relationship management practices can pay off when a temporary issue arises.

 9. Sell fixed assets for cash

 Look at your current assets and see what you can liquidate for a quick cash infusion.
-These quick assets may be fixed assets such as equipment, longer-term financial instruments, or other valuable holdings.
+Quick assets may be fixed assets such as equipment, longer-term financial instruments, or other valuable holdings.

 7+ ways to strengthen your liquidity ratios

-- Adjust your payment terms: A high days receivable outstanding (DRO) metric means it takes a while to get cash in the door from invoices.
+- Adjust your payment terms: A high days receivable outstanding (DRO) metric means getting cash in the door from invoices takes a while.
 If your current terms are above 60 days, it’s time to implement shorter repayment terms for customers.
 As mentioned above, establishing a permanent early payment discount may incentivize customers, buff your accounts receivable, and boost your cash position.

 - Improve AR accounting: Streamlining the financial accounting process gets invoices out the door more quickly to balance your accounts receivable and accounts payable.
 If your accounting cycle is slow, upgrading your process results in faster processing and, therefore, earlier payment.
 Timely and accurate invoicing boosts the cash cycle conversion cycle (CCC) of your business.